dbwest/ezminingrig/README.md

 The concept is it is easy to make and has a worse ROI than better designed rigs but has less parts to source and takes a lot less time and skill to make.
 For a cool and profitable build start with this one using old 5700XTs (if you can get 8 5700XTs at a good price do this instead!): https://www.youtube.com/watch?v=KQSiReNcBeA

+This thing is also low noise, compact and has nice lights.
+The parts are composeable, modular and can be reused for other hobbiest things.
+You might even consider upgrading the NUC and the other stuff if you plan to eventually do that and move the GPU to a more involved rig.

 ## BOM ( $2515.11 total )
 - Physical ( Cost $2515.11 )